Christmas Tree Calculator

 With a very basic understanding of integration, you could solve it by hand.
 You don't need to do it, though, because we have created this easy calculator to do all the dirty work for you.
 If you still need the exact formula, here it is:

-But we did not limit the calculator to Dr. Troy Henderson's idea to model the tree lights.
+However, we did not limit the calculator to Dr. Troy Henderson's idea of modeling the tree lights.
 We also included extra functionality.
-The calculator can not only determine the length needed to adequately cover the tree but also the amount of Christmas baubles that you will need to use to decorate the tree.
-For this second calculation, there are no fancy maths required.
+The calculator can not only determine the length needed to cover the tree adequately but also the amount of Christmas baubles that you will need to use to decorate the tree.
+For this second calculation, there is no fancy math required.
 The calculator will first compute the surface area of the cone formed by the tree.
 With this value and your desired density of baubles, the calculator will obtain the necessary number of baubles as well as tell you what percentage of the surface of the tree will be covered by these bubbly Christmas decorations.

 With this information you can now plan how many baubles you need to prepare and how long should your lights and ribbons be!